funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 .. code-block:: bash

-    $ PyFunceble -uf test_this test_tha
+    $ PyFunceble -uf test_this test_that

 .. note::
     We consider one line as one URL to test.

 .. note::
     This argument test if a URL which is inside the given file is available.

     It ONLY tests full URLs.

 As example: